-Sabine Vermeire has a Master’s degree in Psychological and Educational sciences and graduated as a systemic therapist (Interactie-Academie) and as a narrative therapist (Institute of Narrative Therapy).
-As a member of staff at the Interactie-Academie, a training centre for systemic therapy in Antwerp (Belgium), she works as a trainer, psychotherapist and supervisor in systemic, narrative and collaborative therapy.
-She developed expertise in working with children, youngsters and families in challenging contexts like attachment problems, violence, abuse, psychiatric problems and trauma.
+Sabine Vermeire has a Master’s degree in Psychological and Educational Sciences and graduated as a Systemic Psychotherapist (Interactie-Academie) and as a Narrative Therapist (Institute of Narrative Therapy).
+As a member of staff at the Interactie-Academie, a training center for systemic psychotherapy and counseling in Antwerp (Belgium), she works as a trainer, psychotherapist and supervisor in systemic, narrative and collaborative therapy.
+She is experienced in working with children, youngsters and families in challenging contexts like attachment problems, violence, abuse, psychiatric problems and trauma.
 She wrote several articles and book chapters on these subjects.

-For more than twenty years she worked with disadvantaged clients.
-She strongly believes in the values they hold and in a promising future that still lays ahead of them.
-What challenges her is to talk and work with young clients and their parents without reproducing abuse or violence in the conversations and still create possibilities in a collaborative way when speaking becomes difficult.
+For more than thirty years she worked with disadvantaged children, youngsters and their families.
+She strongly believes in the values they hold and together with them keeps on searching for ways to go on.
+What challenges her is to talk and work with young people and their parents or carers without reproducing abuse or violence in the conversations and still create possibilities in a collaborative way when speaking becomes difficult.
 This brought her the previous years on a quest finding ways of “talking off the beaten track” and work in creative ways.
 She use both interviews, reflecting team processes, witnesses and footage in her work.

 She is president of the Narrative, Dialogical and Collaborative Collective of The Low Lands (Belgium and The Netherlands) that organizes international conferences, workshops and other activities to share, develop and expand narrative, dialogical and collaborative practices, theory and gathering together as a community.